 The School of Theatre works in a variety of spaces and produces many types of shows of varying scale promoting flexibility and a well-rounded skill set through hands-on experience as a production manager and associate production manager.

-Hands-on study in our productions in venues ranging from 30-seat black box studios to a Broadway-style proscenium theatre covering a variety of genres including plays (published and original), devised works, operas, and musicals.
+Hands-on study in our productions in venues ranging from 30-seat black box studios to the state-of-the-art dramatic arts complex, BU’s Joan & Edgar Booth Theatre, covering a variety of genres including plays (published and original), devised works, operas, and musicals.

-BU Opera Institute produces two chamber operas and two large-venue operas every year, providing students with exposure to the specificity of opera production management.
+BU Opera Institute produces two chamber operas and two large-venue operas every year in collaboration with SOT, providing students with exposure to the specificity of opera production management.

 A faculty and staff of working theatre professionals mentor production management students in their studio and production coursework.
 There’s also a strong tradition of peer mentorship among students within the School of Theatre management community.
 Alums go on to become Production Managers at performing arts organizations and academic institutions.